CasperKristiansson/pydantic-fixturegen/docs/commands/pfg-coverage.md

 ## Tips
 - The report respects your `pyproject.toml`/`pfg.yaml` configuration (overrides, provider defaults, relations, heuristic toggles), so keep it near your generation commands in automation.
 - Combine with `pfg doctor` for field-by-field remediation details; use the coverage JSON to feed dashboards or regression checks (`git diff coverage.json`).
+- Need different privacy controls on demand?
+Add `--profile pii-safe` (or any available profile) so the report mirrors the redaction/masking settings you intend to ship.
+- Prefer to avoid shell redirection?
+Use `--out coverage.json` with either text or JSON output and the CLI will write the report directly.